Ingo-Braun/TinyQ/README.md

     - Routing messages from it`s own input queue to destination Routes.
     - Handling with destination Routes (Registration and Deletion)
-    - Attatching to it self Publishers, Subscribers and Consumers
+    - Attaching to it self Publishers, Subscribers and Consumers

-    On calling the StopRouter function all messages routing will stop, all attatched Publishers, Subscribers and Consumers will stop
+    On calling the StopRouter function all messages routing will stop, all attached Publishers, Subscribers and Consumers will stop

 ### Publisher